Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Proposed Method

 Motivated by the Retinex theory~\cite{land1977retinex}, we adapt a more general framework for low-light imaging that accounts for incidental compatible noise.
 The framework can be formulated as $\mathbf{x}=\mathbf{y} \otimes \mathbf{s}+\mathbf{v}$, where $\mathbf{x}$ denotes the low-light input corrupted by incidental noise $\mathbf{v}$, $\mathbf{s}$ represents the reflectance, $\mathbf{y}$ represents the illumination, and $\otimes$ denotes the element-wise product operation.

-Prior work in simultaneous noise and illumination removal can be broadly classified into two categories: one involves denoising in a separate reflectance branch, while the other performs denoising directly after obtaining the reflectance result.
-The former involves the aggregation of the reflection and illumination branches, while the latter yields a sharp output.
-In contrast, our approach offers a new perspective by first removing noise from the low-light image itself, followed by illumination learning.
-This method adheres to the physical principles of low-light imaging and decouples the tasks of noise removal and illumination learning, distinguishing it from most previous work which considers denoising in the reflectance.

-Specifically, we construct an unsupervised learning framework with noise removal followed by illuminance learning, including a precursor Self-Calibrated Noise Remover (\textbf{SNR}) and a subsequent Learnable Illumination Interpolator (\textbf{LII}).
+Specifically, we construct an unsupervised learning framework with noise removal followed by Illumination learning, including a precursor Self-Calibrated Denoiser (\textbf{SCD}) and a subsequent Learnable Illumination Interpolator (\textbf{LII}).
 The learning paradigm can be formulated as follows:

-where $\mathcal{N}_{d}$ and $\mathcal{M}_{i}$ denote the noise removal module and illumination learning module, parameterized by $\bm{\omega_d}$ and $\bm{\omega_i}$, respectively. $\mathbf{v}$ and $\mathbf{u}$ denote the noise map and low-light noise-free map, respectively.
-For further understanding, a visualization of the intermediate results regarding the workflow is illustrated in Figure~\ref{fig:scd-to-lii}.
+where $\mathbf{v}$ and $\mathbf{u}$ denote the noise map and noiseless low-light map, respectively.
+For further understanding, a visualization of the intermediate results regarding the workflow is illustrated in Figure~\ref{fig:scd-to-lii}, where $\mathcal{N}_{d}$ and $\mathcal{M}_{i}$ denote the noise removal module and illumination learning module, parameterized by $\bm{\omega_d}$ and $\bm{\omega_i}$, respectively.

+We prioritize denoising primarily due to the following reasons.
+Firstly, under low-light conditions, it is easier to accurately estimate noise characteristics.
+On the other hand, brightening the image first can amplify noise intensity, and our noise estimation accuracy diminishes under high-brightness conditions, making it challenging for denoisers.
+This dual effect makes noise removal more difficult.
+In comparison to color restoration, existing methods tend to exhibit relatively pale noise handling capabilities.
+Therefore, our priority is to focus on image denoising, followed by brightening, to achieve superior visual results.